Celytic/Wine-Game-Compatibilities/Game-list.md

     sudo setcap cap_net_raw=epi /bin/wineserver

 In other words, game runs fine, however Punkbuster is a bit iffy.
-You will have to mess with it (potentially reinstall in the process) to get it working.\
+You will have to mess with it (potentially reinstall in the process) to get it working.
+If playing in windowed, you will get kicked by Punkbuster for an error if you mess with window size too much.
+Just stay in fullscreen, it'll save you a headache.

 # Games that I know will not work due to anticheat or other odd dependencies (will update):
 - MapleStory